Driving Growth with Smart Funnel Design and CRO

 Conclusion

 This project is where design and business strategy were most explicitly the same thing.
 Every test, every funnel change, every checkout iteration was a hypothesis with a measurable outcome.
-Over five years of compounding that process — web revenue went from a small fraction of the business to essentially all of it.
-That's the kind of work I find most energizing: where craft and data move together.
+Over five years of compounding that process, web revenue went from a small fraction of the business to essentially all of it.